Sign Up For Our Free Grammar E-Newsletter

 4. nisha says:

-can we use two gerunds in one sentence. for example : Listening is something you need to work on.It this sentence correct ?
+Can we use two gerunds in one sentence for example : Listening is something you need to work on.It this sentence correct?

-Yes, you can have two gerunds in one sentence but your sentence only has one.
+• Yes, you can have two gerunds in one sentence but your sentence only has one.
 In your sentence “listening” is a gerund, but “something” is not.
 A gerund is formed when verbs have -ing added to them and are used as nouns.
 “Something” does not fit that description.
 Here are examples of sentences with two gerunds:

 Walking and hiking are both good exercise.